seldstein/personal-site-hugo/content/about.md

 sidebar: false
 ---

 Hi, I’m **Sam Feldstein** and I write stories.
-The Notebook link in the navbar will take you to my digital workspace, where I keep my project documents and other adversaria.
-The best way to keep up with my work is to subscribe to my newsletter.
-If you'd like to get in touch, you can email me at samfeldstein@proton.me.
+I'm fond of books, movies, and blogs.
+The best way to keep up with my work is to subscribe to my [newsletter](https://samfeldstein.substack.com/).
+If you'd like to get in touch, you can email me at [samfeldstein@proton.me](mailto:samfeldstein@proton.me).

----